makersacademy/takeaway-challenge/README.md

 This loads in the project files.
 It then starts a new takeaway.
-The menu is loaded into the takeaway from a separate menu file.
+The menu is loaded into the takeaway from a separate menu.rb file.

 ###Placing an order